lozjackson/SP-AutoComplete/README.md

 * `AdditionalFormField` (String)
 This is the field that the additional info will be placed into after the auto-complete field loses focus.
 Optional

+* `ListSite` (String)
+This is the site the list is hosted on.
+If not specified then the current SharePoint site will be used.
+This option only needs to be specified when the source list is on a different site/sub-site.
+Optional Default: Current SharePoint site.

+* `Http` (String)
+Specifiy 'http' or 'https'.
+Default: http

+* `HostName` (String)
+This is the server hostname.. ie. www.example.com
+Default: window.location.hostname

+* `WebURL` (String)
+This is the site that hosts the list specified by `ListName`.
+Default: `Http + "://" + HostName + '/' + ListSite;`